Addiction vs. Dependence

 Find help now

-An earlier edition of the Diagnostic and Statistical Manual of Mental Disorders (the DSM-IV) defined two disorders: substance abuse and substance dependence.
-Its definition of substance abuse focused more on negative behavioral results, such as legal troubles or dangerous behaviors.
+An earlier edition of the Diagnostic and Statistical Manual of Mental Disorders (the DSM-IV) defined two disorders: substance use disorder and substance dependence.
+Its definition of substance use disorder focused more on negative behavioral results, such as legal troubles or dangerous behaviors.
 Meanwhile, its description of substance dependence included physical symptoms such as tolerance and withdrawal.
 Those were eventually blended into the DSM-V’s definition of substance use disorder, which for diagnostic purposes is another word for addiction.

 Addiction vs. Dependence